awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 ### aws\_sagemaker\.invoke\_endpoint<a name="aws_sagemaker.invoke_endpoint"></a>

-After you train a model and deploy it into production using Amazon SageMaker services, your client applications use the `aws_sagemaker.invoke_endpoint` function to get inferences from the model\.
+After you train a model and deploy it into production using SageMaker services, your client applications use the `aws_sagemaker.invoke_endpoint` function to get inferences from the model\.
 The model must be hosted at the specified endpoint and must be in the same AWS Region as the database instance\.
-For more about usage, see [Using Amazon SageMaker to Run Your Own ML Models](#postgresql-using-sagemaker)\.
+For more about usage, see [Using SageMaker to Run Your Own ML Models](#postgresql-using-sagemaker)\.

 **Syntax**